Agricultural, Environmental and Development Economics

 Applicants must possess a PhD in economics, applied economics or a related field, or expect to complete all degree requirements before August 1, 2016.
-A record of participating in collaborative, interdisciplinary research teams is preferred, as well as experience with University teaching and mentoring members of underrepresented groups.
+Individuals who have interest or experience in developing or working in collaborative research teams, as well as experience with University teaching and mentoring members of underrepresented groups are encouraged to apply.

 Applications will be accepted until the position is filled, but those received before December 1, 2015 will receive priority consideration.
 Complete applications include a cover letter, curriculum vitae, statement of research and teaching interests, a writing sample and three letters of recommendation.
 Applications should be submitted through EconJobMarket: https://econjobmarket.org/.
-Inquiries or questions about the position can be directed to the Dr. Allen Klaiber, Sustainable Development Search Committee Chair at AEDE-SDESearch@osu.edu
+Inquiries or questions about the position can be directed to the Global Economic Modeling Search Committee Chair at AEDE-GEMSearch@osu.edu

 Commitment to Diversity and Inclusion

 The Ohio State University is committed to establishing a culturally and intellectually diverse environment, encouraging all members of our learning community to reach their full potential.
 We are responsive to dual-career families and strongly promote work-life balance to support our community members through a suite of institutionalized policies.
 We are an NSF ADVANCE Institution and a member of the Ohio/Western Pennsylvania/West Virginia Higher Education Recruitment Consortium (HERC).